 Strategy for StandardsThe industry’s strategy for standards sets the direction for travel for standards and related activities which can be influenced by RSSB.
 The strategy was approved the RSSB board and endorsed by the Industry Standards Coordination Committee (ISCC).
 The current strategy for standards provided this direction of travel for CP5 and beyond and aspects of the strategy remain valid now.
-However, as we are in CP6. the strategy is under review such that it can also address new challenges and opportunities that are have emerged since its publication and are likely to emerge in CP6 and beyond.
+However, now we are in CP6, the strategy is under review.
+That will address new challenges and opportunities that have emerged since its publication and are likely to emerge in CP6 and beyond.

-Additionally, each standards committee has its own approach in response to the general strategy and including strategic directions for the TSIs.
-These and other approved strategies can be found under Codes and Strategies in the standards catalogue.
+Additionally, each standards committee has its own approach in response to the general strategy, including strategic directions for the TSIs.
+You can find these and other approved strategies under Codes and Strategies in the standards catalogue.

 Fourth Railway Package

 The 4th Railway Package is a set of six legislative texts.
 It comprises two 'pillars':

 - The 'technical pillar', which was adopted by the European Parliament and the Council in April 2016, includes:

 - Regulation (EU) 2016/796 on the European Union Agency for Railways and repealing Regulation (EC) n° 881/2004